uwsampa/accept/README.md

 Run the experiments by typing `accept exp`.

-### Writing Your Own Experiment

-To add your own app `foo`, put your C/C++ sources in `apps/foo`.
-(The build system will assume all `.c` and `.cpp` files are to be built and linked together.)

-Add `#include <enerc.h>` to files where you plan to add `APPROX` type qualifiers.

-Insert `APPROX` type qualifiers into your code as appropriate.
-(The ACCEPT paper contains details on the annotation language.)
-You can run `make build_orig` and `make build_opt` to build precise and approximate versions of your app, respectively.
-Use `accept -f log` during development to preview relaxation opportunity sites.

-Insert a call to `accept_roi_begin()` immediately before the program's main chunk of work, and insert a call to `accept_roi_end()` immediately afterward.

-Finally, run your app:

-    $ accept exp foo

 ### Running on a Cluster

 The above will run all compilations and executions locally and in serial.
 To